NathanWailes/system-design/summaries/hello-interview.md

    - Capacity Estimation: Explain to the interviewer that you would like to skip on estimations upfront and that you will do math while designing when/if necessary.
 Perform calculations only if they influence design.
       - Ex: Can you use a single instance of a min-heap to calculate the top trending FB posts or will you need to shard it across multiple instances?

+TODO: Pick up from here, the stuff below is just ChatGPT's initial guess at a summary of the rest of the page.

 ### Core Entities (~2 minutes)
 List and define core entities relevant to the system.